by Ian Wright

 The Alpine infotainment system in the Evora GT is perfectly serviceable for the basics, and in this car, that's all it needs to do.
 It's got a seven-inch touchscreen display, and it supports both Apple CarPlay and Android Auto, along with Bluetooth.
 However, although it also includes navigation, the system looks very cheap and non-OEM.
 It also doesn't have any knobs, only tiny buttons beneath the screen, so adjusting the volume or other settings is an annoyance, especially without any steering functions and hard suspension.
 Still, at least you can upgrade the sound system with an amp and subwoofer for $500 if you want a bit more power.

-Thus far, the 2020 Evora and its 2019 predecessor have been completely free of recalls.
+Thus far, the 2021 and 2020 Evora GTs have been completely free of recalls.
 This shouldn't be a surprise, as the base car has been in production for years now and all issues ought to have been ironed out.

 Should anything go wrong, the Evora GT is covered by a three-year/36,000-mile limited and powertrain warranty, but no complimentary scheduled maintenance is offered.